ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/5-build-android-chat-app.md

 ---
-title: Build and Run Android chat app
+title: Build and run an Android chat app
 weight: 6

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Build Android chat app
+## Build an Android chat app

 Another way to run the model is to use an Android GUI app.
 You can use the Android demo application included in the [onnxruntime-inference-examples repository](https://github.com/microsoft/onnxruntime-inference-examples) to demonstrate local inference.